-ELLEN C. CALDWELL: An LA-born and -based art historian, writer, and educator, Ellen C. Caldwell reflects upon art, visual culture, identity, memory, and history for JSTOR Daily and New American Paintings.
-To see more of her work, visit eclaire.me.
+ELLEN C. CALDWELL: Ellen C. Caldwell is Los Angeles Art Critic at Riot Material Magazine.
+An LA-born and -based art historian, writer, and educator, Ms. Caldwell also reflects upon art, visual culture, identity, memory, and history for JSTOR Daily and New American Paintings.
+To see more of her work, visit eclaire.me

-PHOEBE HOBAN: Phoebe Hoban has written about culture and the arts for a variety of publications, including The New York Times, New York Magazine, The Wall Street Journal, Vogue, Vanity Fair, GQ, Harper’s Bazaar, ARTnews, and The New York Observer, among others.
-She is the author of three artist biographies: Basquiat: A Quick Killing in Art, (1998), published as an e-book in May, 2016; Alice Neel: The Art of Not Sitting Pretty, (2010) and Lucian Freud: Eyes Wide Open, (2014).
+PHOEBE HOBAN: Phoebe Hoban is New York City Art Critic at Riot Material Magazine.
+Ms. Hoban has written about culture and the arts for a variety of publications, including The New York Times, New York Magazine, The Wall Street Journal, Vogue, Vanity Fair, GQ, Harper’s Bazaar, ARTnews, and The New York Observer, among others.
+She is the author of three artist biographies: Basquiat: A Quick Killing in Art (1998), Alice Neel: The Art of Not Sitting Pretty (2010) and Lucian Freud: Eyes Wide Open (2014).

 CHRISTOPHER P. JONES: Christopher P Jones is London Art Critic at Riot Material Magazine.
 Mr. Jones speculates on art, history, fiction and fact, and the meeting place of all four.
 He is a writer of both fiction and non-fiction.